Restoring a Chevy C10

 Only then are you ready to spray on your base coat.
 You’ll need to apply up to three coats of your base coat, a final coat, and then a clear coat.

 If that sounds like a lot of work, that’s because it is and is why body shops tend to be worth the money to most people.
-But if you have a friend that owns most of the equipment you’ll need, then it can be a lot of fun to paint your own truck.
+But if you have a friend who owns most of the equipment you’ll need, then it can be a lot of fun to paint your own truck.

-C10 Interior Restoration
+Chevy C10 Interior Restoration

 The corners of the cab are one of the places where rust tends to accumulate.
 This includes not only the corners along the floor but also the ones along the roof.
 Make sure that you’re using touch as well as sight to identify rust.
 Touch-up paint can make rust nearly invisible but won’t cover up the rough texture and won’t stop the spread of rust.

 Though carpet was a premium option for C10s and thus may not be on yours, or may be in such a poor state that you’re eager to replace it.
-After you’ve cleaned up the floor and patched any rust spots, carpet can give your Chevy truck an immediate facelift as well as providing a good hiding place for any restomod additions you may feel like making like adding Dynamat or tucking away stereo wires.
+After you’ve cleaned up the floor and patched any rust spots, carpet can give your Chevy C10 an immediate facelift as well as provide a good hiding place for any restomod additions you may feel like making like adding Dynamat or tucking away stereo wires.

 Dynamat is a soundproofing material.
 There are many options for soundproofing, and if you’re planning on doing more serious driving with your truck once it’s restored it’s a good investment.
 There are several opportunities during interior restoration to modernize your ride a little to create a more comfortable environment for you and your passengers.

 For the most part, C10s had vinyl interiors.
 Vinyl can be a bit of a pain to repair.
-There are professionals who can do it, and can make it look almost like new, but after you get it back you’ll still need to start conditioning it in order to avoid getting the decaying vinyl interior look that makes trucks really show their age.
+There are professionals who can do it and can make it look almost like new, but after you get it back you’ll still need to start conditioning it in order to avoid getting the decaying vinyl interior look that makes trucks really show their age.

 If you have tears in your seats, then patching them is a great way to extend the life of your bench seat and can help prevent more serious damage.
 Patching vinyl can be a bit of a chore, but if you don’t the tension of the seat will cause the tear to grow in size until eventually, you get a full-length rip.
 Just cut a piece of material to use as the patch, add vinyl-safe glue, and hold it in place until it’s dry.